Anselmoo/spectrafit/CONTRIBUTING.md

 ## Milestones

-- [ ] Introducing a class concept for `SpectraFit` because it is very functional driven programmed
+- [x] Introducing a class concept for `SpectraFit` because it is very functional driven programmed; partially solved be exporting into submodules like `tools.py`
 - [ ] Introducing JupyterLab
-- [ ] Implementing genetic solvers for fitting optimization problems
+- [x] Implementing genetic solvers for fitting optimization problems, because [LMFIT][8] contains `differential_evolution` as solver.
 - [ ] Updating the Docker package configuration

 ## Testing